Is picky eating advice failing

 You’re not the problem.
 Your child is not the problem.
 It could be that it’s more than picky eating.

-Hi I’m Kate, a Certified Practicing Nutritionist (registered with AARPN) who lives with ARFID (avoidant restrictive food intake disorder).
+Hi, I'm Kate Webbe, a Certified Practicing Nutritionist (registered with AARPN) with deep personal lived experience of ARFID

 It’s also complicated by judgement and picky eating strategies that can often make things worse.